agomezcampero/api_football_v3/README.md

 # The Football API Ruby Gem

-A Ruby interface to [API Football v3](https://www.api-football.com) This gem won't work git v1 or v2 of the API
+A Ruby interface to [API Football v3](https://www.api-football.com)

+This gem won't work with v1 or v2 of the API

 ## Installation
 Add this line to your application's Gemfile: